Graduate and Postdoc Trainees

 Sam Slowinski

 Sam SlowinskiSam’s research focused on host-parasite coevolution and disease transmission.
 He studied the effect of antagonistic coevolutionary interactions with parasites on the evolution of host breeding systems in an experimental Caenorhabditis elegans nematode host/Serratia marcescens bacterial parasite laboratory system.
 Additionally, he worked with dark-eyed juncos (Junco hyemalis) in the field in order to assess the mechanisms by which haemosporidian parasites alter the attractiveness of birds to disease vectors.
-Sam is currently a post-doctoral researcher at the University of Maryland.
+Sam is currently an Assistant Professor in the School of Biological Sciences at the University of New England.

 Melissa Toups

 Melissa ToupsMelissa’s predoctoral research investigated the process of sex-chromosome formation and the genomic consequences of sex-chromosome evolution.
 Sex chromosomes are thought to be instrumental in resolving sexual antagonism through their sex-biased or sex-specific inheritance.
 Melissa’s research examined how sexual conflict is resolved by studying evolution of nonmodel sex-chromosome systems, such as birds (ZZ/ZW), monotremes (multiple-X), and the mosquito Aedes aegypti (homomorphic sex chromosomes).
 Specifically, she studied gene movement, sex-biased gene expression, and structural changes associated with the evolution of sex chromosomes in these systems.
 Melissa completed her PhD in 2014 and pursued postdoctoral studies at the University of Texas.
-She is currently a post-doc in the Vicoso lab at the Institute of Science and Technology in Austria.
+She is currently an Assistant Professor of Evolutionary Biology at the University of Louisiana at Lafayette.

 Leah Wilson